Rohingya language: Rohingya Hanifi script

 The Hanifi Rohingya script is a unified script for the Rohingya language.
 Rohingya was first written in the 19th century with a version of the Perso-Arabic script.
 In 1975, an orthographic Arabic script was developed, based on the Urdu alphabet.

 In the 1980s, (Maolana) Mohammad Hanif and his colleagues created the suitable phonetic script based on Arabic letters; it has been compared to the N’ko script.
 The script also includes a set of decimal numbers.

-A virtual keyboard was developed by Google for the Rohingya language in 2019 and allows users to type directly in Rohingya script.
-The Rohingya Unicode keyboard layout can be found here.
+A virtual keyboard was developed by Google for the Rohingya language in 2019 and allows users to type in the Rohingya script.
+Ahkter Husin, a Rohingya software developer developed a keyboard for Android phones which is available on Google Play Store.
+Ahkter Husin and Kyaw Zay Ya Lin Tun also developed a keyboard app for IOS.
+Rohingya programmers also developed an online Unicode keyboard converter.

 Characters

-Arabic script
+Rohingya Arabic script

 The first Rohingya language texts, written in Arabic script, are claimed to be more than 200 years old, though there is no concrete evidence about it.
 While Arakan was under British rule (1826–1948), the Rohingya people used mainly English and Urdu for written communication.
 Since independence in 1948, Burmese has been used in all official communications.
 Since the early 1960s, Rohingya scholars have started to realise the need for a writing system suited to their own language.

-In 1975, a writing system was developed using Arabic letters; other scholars adopted Urdu script to remedy some deficiencies of the Arabic.
-Neither proved satisfactory, however, and most Rohingyas found it difficult to read the language in either version.

-Following these attempts, (Maolana) Mohammad Hanif achieved a dedicated right-to-left alphabet for the Rohingya language in 1983.
-Named after its author, the Hanifi alphabet is a modified form of the Arabic alphabet, with additional borrowings from Latin and Burmese alphabets.